Majikman1898/claude-cliche-corpus/README.md

 - **Pre-registration.** Predictions were written and locked before every run from Experiment 05 onward, with falsifiers stated in advance.
 Three of five Exp-05 predictions were refuted; the refutations are the most informative results in the repo.
 - **External entropy.** All randomization after Exp 03 uses user-supplied pools (hand-written name lists) dealt without replacement by PowerShell RNG, with automated lint rejecting contaminated pools (the debt-keyword incident).
 See Law 8.
 - **Judging.** Where model judgment was unavoidable (freshness verdicts), we used dual-judge panels with author-exclusion (no model grades its own stories) and report inter-judge agreement honestly (55.1% — which is why conclusions rest on the deterministic counts).
-- **The betting protocol.** Every major run carried opposing predictions, cast and file-locked before data.
-Current score: **David 5, Ledger 0.** The human called: constraint-relocation, the loaded dice, the distillation lineage, model-dependent ban behavior, and (mid-joke) the register split.
-The model wrote everything down.
-This division of labor appears to be optimal.

 ## Repository layout